Kevin4e/Quadratic-Equation/README.md

 ## Usage
  - Insertion of the 2 coefficients and constant;
- - "'X' button to close the program.
+ - 'X' button to close the program.

 ## Note
  - Huge numbers will lead to an integer overflow.